Supporting Financial Wellness in Today’s Workplace

 How Establishing a Disaster Relief Fund With Emergency Assistance Foundation Will Help Provide Aid

-By establishing a fund with us today, your organization can assist members of your team affected by increasing natural disasters and hardships.
-Relief fund grants can help impacted individuals pull through difficult times and start on the path toward recovery.
-If you’d like to learn more about how your organization can help your team during difficult times, you can review additional information about how a fund works or contact us today.
-We look forward to helping you make a difference for those who need it most!
+By establishing a fund with us today, your organization can support team members affected by wildfires and other hardships.
+Relief fund grants can help individuals impacted by difficult times pull through and start on the path toward recovery.
+If you’d like to learn more about how your organization can help your team during crises, you can review additional information about how a fund works or contact us today.